Skip to content

 In older children, there is also a potential for coaching and collusion.

-Pragmatically, it is essential to notify your local child safety/child protection organisation.
-In some jurisdictions, including Australia, this is mandatory for health practitioners.
-One key message from Dr Wilson’s presentation was that if you are beginning to suspect FII, then making early contact with your hospital’s child protection team – as you would for a consulting service to see an opinion – can facilitate the diagnosis and subsequent management.
+One key message from Dr. Wilson’s presentation was that if you are beginning to suspect FII, then making early contact with your hospital’s child protection team – as you would for a consulting service to see an opinion – can facilitate the diagnosis and subsequent management.
 Generally speaking, psychological treatment is not indicated for individuals who cannot admit their behaviour.

-• Acknowledgment of fabrication
+• Acknowledgement of fabrication

 • Less severe abuse